 The Benjamin School seeks employees who will embrace the school’s mission.
 We provide a challenging education to a bright, talented and diverse student body, in a structured and nurturing environment.
 We look for educators with a strong command of their subject area who bring energy and motivation to the classroom, along with a respect for individual learning styles.
 Benjamin employees must work collaboratively for the greater good of students and the school, and model the school’s commitment to instill in students a concern for others.

-Theatre Manager/Technical Director - Job Prospectus
+Aftercare - Job Prospectus

 No telephone calls please.